mnesarco/imgui_sugar/README.md

 ```

-* Functions named `set_*` do not start its own scope but its state is managed by the surrounding scope.
+* Macros named `set_*` do not start its own scope but its state is managed by the surrounding scope.

 ```cpp
 {